 I would like to wish everyone a Happy Thanksgiving!
 Please take this opportunity to reflect on what is truly important and enjoy some quality time at home.
 As we complete one quarter of the school year, please know that we remain committed to all of our Freetown and Lakeville families during this holiday season.

 The FLRSD Hybrid Model schedule for the next two weeks allows for both cohorts to attend in-person instruction at all levels.
 This provides equity leading up to the Thanksgiving break.
 Please note we also made the same modification prior to our winter break in December.
 The school committee will be voting on a future schedule for the second semester at our meeting next week.

-In honor of Veteran’s Day 2018, the FLRSD community would like to recognize, remember, and pay respect to all our brave women and men for their service to our country.
-Please take the opportunity this long holiday weekend to honor those local heroes from both towns for their service to our nation.
+In honor of Veteran’s Day 2020, the FLRSD community would like to recognize, remember, and pay respect to all of our brave women and men for their service to our country.
+Please take the opportunity this weekend to honor those local heroes from both towns for their service to our nation.
 “As we express our gratitude, we must never forget that the highest appreciation is not to utter the words, but to live by them” - John F. Kennedy

 We have already completed 35 school days in this academic year.
 As the cold weather and holiday season approaches, the Freetown-Lakeville Regional School District will continue to use the One-Call Communication System to provide families with necessary safety updates and school cancellation or delay information.
 The safety of our students and staff remains my top priority.